Teaching

 Ridge & Valley in the Field

 This BLA field course explores the layered landscape systems of the Upper Ridge & Valley physiographic province in central Pennsylvania.
 We begin with background and GIS inquiries.
 Then, in early May, we access rural and wildland sites associated with ridgetops, side slopes and valleylands.
 We focus on native plant communities through the lens of geology, physiography, soils, and hydrology -- all within the context of visual and cultural landscapes.
-I first developed this course course in 2008 and led it until 2015.
+I initiated this course course in 2008 and led it until 2015.

 Exploring a vernal pool, Bald Eagle ridge